QuickBooks Capital Review: Is Your Small Business Eligible For QuickBooks Capital Loans?

 While there don’t seem to be any discounts offered to repeat borrowers, QuickBooks Capital says that most businesses that successfully pay off their first loan will be eligible to apply for a second loan.

-QuickBooks Capital loans originate directly through Intuit, QuickBooks’ parent company.
+QuickBooks Capital loans and lines of credit originate through WebBank.

-With Get Paid Upfront, you can access a line of credit up to $50,000 using your unpaid QuickBooks invoices.
-You can finance one or multiple invoices up to the amount of your set credit limit.
+With a QuickBooks Line of Credit, you can finance one or multiple unpaid QuickBooks invoices up to the amount of your set credit limit.

 QuickBooks Capital Application Process